 Applicants are considered for a number of graduate fellowships from UB, SEAS, and ISE at the time of application.
 Additionally, students can apply for scholarships in Occupational Safety and Health, or in Production Management (the John Zahorjan Scholarship Fund).

 Limits for Tuition Scholarships: The maximum limit for a tuition scholarship for students in the master's program is 30 credit hours (minus transfer credits).
 The maximum limit for tuition scholarship for students in the PhD program is 72 credit hours (minus transfer credits).
-Lecturers are employees of the university and are not eligible for SEAS tuition scholarships.
-PhD students entering with a master's degree from another university must attach a copy of their signed evaluation of transfer credit form to any tuition scholarship request.
 Up to three (3) credit hours of required remedial language may be excluded from the above maximums.
 Up to six (6) credit hours for undergraduate courses taken while in a graduate program of study may be excluded from the above maximums even though they do not count as degree requirements as long as they are recommended in writing by a graduate advisor.
 The above maximums for the MS and PhD programs include all credit hours of a student's graduate program regardless of the payment source for the tuition.
-Essentially, the first 30 hours taken toward a master's degree and the first 72 hours taken toward a PhD degree are eligible for a tuition scholarship.
+Essentially, the first 30 hours taken toward a master's degree and the first 72 hours taken towards a PhD degree are eligible for a tuition scholarship.
 Credit hours paid for by another division (other than the School of Engineering and Applied Sciences) of the university or by the student are explicitly counted in the maximums.

 Students wishing to pursue degrees outside of ISE while completing an IE PhD degree should speak with the graduate director about tuition funding: generally ISE will not pay for any credits that will be applied to the second program, and students must be prepared to fund those credits themselves.